 Where Does the Money Go?

 Every dollar that leaves one country must end up in another.
-Very often, this means that illicit financial outflows from developing countries ultimately end up in banks in developed countries like the United States and United Kingdom, as well as in tax havens like Switzerland, the British Virgin Islands, or Singapore.
-GFI research suggests that about 45% of illicit flows end up in offshore financial centers, and 55% in developed countries.
+Very often, this means that illicit financial outflows from developing countries ultimately end up in banks in developed countries like the United States and United Kingdom, as well as in tax havens like Switzerland, British Virgin Islands, or Singapore.

 What Can We Do About Illicit Financial Flows?

-GFI believes that the most effective way to limit illicit financial flows is to increase financial transparency.
-GFI believes that we should enact policies to:
+GFI believes the most effective way to limit illicit financial flows is to increase financial transparency and recommends governments enact policies to:

 - Detect and deter cross-border tax evasion;